Top 5 Mental Health Challenges Facing College Students and How to Get Help

 Suicide Prevention Resources

-- Anorexia Nervosa – Characterized by an unhealthy fixation on thinness, distorted body image and fears of gaining weight, this disorder commonly results in emaciation and has one of the highest mortality rates among mental health conditions.
+- Anorexia Nervosa: Characterized by an unhealthy fixation on thinness, a distorted body image, and fears of gaining weight, this disorder commonly results in emaciation and has one of the highest mortality rates among mental health conditions.

-- Bulimia Nervosa – This is a binge eating disorder, involving recurrent and frequent episodes of eating unusually large amounts of food, followed by behavior that compensates for binging, like purging, fasting or over-exercising.
+- Bulimia Nervosa: Bulimia nervosa involves recurrent and frequent episodes of eating unusually large amounts of food, followed by behavior that compensates for binging, like purging, fasting, or overexercising.

-- Binge Eating Disorder – BED is characterized by constant cravings that occur any time of day and that then result in binge eating.
-This is often associated with poor body image and low self-esteem.
+- Binge Eating Disorder: Binge eating disorder is characterized by constant cravings that occur any time of day and result in overeating.
+This disorder is often associated with poor body image and low self-esteem.

 - Distorted or poor body image

 - Feeling like your eating is out of control